DETAILED ACTION

 Regarding claim 11,

-However, in the same field of endeavor Galula teaches: wherein in response to a range of increase or decrease in vehicle speed in the first message exceeding an allowable range of increase or decrease, the signal processing device is configured to detect the first message as a message corresponding to the intrusion detection based on the first type.
+However, in the same field of endeavor Galula teaches: wherein in response to a range of increase or decrease in vehicle speed in the CAN message exceeding an allowable range of increase or decrease, the signal processing device is configured to detect the CAN message as a message corresponding to the intrusion detection based on the semantic-based intrusion detection.
 (Galula [0056-0058, 161-0165, 0230, 0258-0268) teaches determining context for intrusion detection according to vehicle acceleration or deceleration)

 It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to modify with Galula for similar reasons as cited in claim 2.